 Figure 3: Interest rates and different flat values

 The table shows how as interest rates rise, the amount of money you need to cover a fixed ground rent and service charge decreases.
 If you receive 0.5% interest rate from your bank, you will need £200,000 saved to provide enough interest to cover £1,000 of costs per year.
 However, at a 4% interest rate, your only need £25,000.

-This means that at interest rates of 4%, you would need to knock off £25,000 from your flat, for every additional £1,000 of costs your flat has in the long-term – assuming that these extra costs do not increase the living standards or value in the property (e.g., 24 hour porterage).
+This means that at interest rates of 4%, you would need to knock off £25,000 from your flat, for every additional £1,000 of costs your flat has in the long-term – assuming that these extra costs do not increase the living standards or value in the property (e.g., by paying for 24 hour porterage).

 The opposite however is true with inflation.
 If the costs increase for the same level of service, then this will lead to a total decrease in your flat value.

 Figure 4: the amount of money needed to cover inflating costs

 Therefore the higher the expected rate of service charge or ground rent inflation, the more money you need to take off your flat’s price today.
 Or putting it another way, the more you need to put in a bank today, to be paid enough interest to cover all future charges.

 Using forecasts to model your current flat value